 IELTS Speaking Test

-On this page you will find what the IELTS Speaking test exactly is and how to prepare.
+On this page you will learn about the IELTS Speaking test and how to improve your speaking skills for a high score.

 Note!
 IELTS Speaking test is the same for both Academic and General Training module.